Prairie AquaTech swims away with aquafeed innovation award

 Prairie AquaTech is a part of South Dakota Innovation Partner’s portfolio.

 The company sought to take part in the feed ingredient competition to demonstrate the company’s ingenuity and the “passion and performance” of team members, said John Mollison, vice president of communication with South Dakota Innovation Partners.
-“The award has also put ME-PRO on the radar screens of feed manufacturers and formulators,” he added.
+“The award has also put ME-PRO on the radar screens of feed manufacturers and formulators."

 “The aquaculture industry is fueled by innovation,” he told FeedNavigator.
 “Therefore, when the industry supports moments designed to reward innovation, we’re compelled to compete.”

-The feed ingredient is intended to provide an alternative protein for use in fish feeds to reduce reliance on ingredients with contained availability like fishmeal, the company said.
+The feed ingredient is intended to provide an alternative protein for use in fish feeds to reduce reliance on ingredients with contained availability like fishmeal.

 “Not many protein ingredients of ME-PRO’s high quality have reached scale,” said Mollison.
 “This award and operation of our commercial plant are a huge boost of confidence to the feed industry.”